How to Write Wedding Vows (That Don’t Suck)

 3. Balance the Funny With the Feels:

-Humor is powerful—but don’t let it overpower the moment.
+Humor is powerful— but don’t let it take over the moment.

 Use it to show your dynamic, not to avoid the emotional stuff.